-DMS 230L: Introduction to Vascular Ultrasound Imaging Laboratory
+DMS 230L: Introduction to Vascular Ultrasound Imaging Laboratory 5.0 units - 150 hours

-Students will learn standard ultrasound imaging techniques and protocols for duplex examination of the most commonly ordered vascular ultrasound examinations of the carotid arteries, upper and lower extremity arteries, upper and lower extremity veins, and abdominal vessels.
+Students will learn standard ultrasound imaging techniques and protocols for duplex examination of the most commonly ordered vascular ultrasound studies.
+Focus is placed on duplex ultrasound examinations of the carotid arteries, upper and lower extremity arteries, upper and lower extremity veins, and abdominal vessels.
 The course is designed to prepare the student to perform the most common vascular ultrasound studies that may be required of the general sonographer.
 DMS 230 didactic instruction and laboratory instruction approximately coincide to integrate and reinforce theory and hands on scanning skills.
 DMS 230L must be taken concurrently with DMS 230.
 A grade of "C" or better is required to earn credit for this course.